AnythingSuitable/raw/README.md

 ## To-Do List

 * Fixing Bugs and some UI misc Fixes
+* Add Page for missing Packages and installing them from there only
 * Maybe Add more Languages
 * And everything else you are facing...